aagarwal1012/Animated-Text-Kit/CONTRIBUTING.md

 then please drop into our [MDG public chat room](https://mdg.sdslabs.co/chat).
 If no one is online then you can still leave a message that will hopefully get a reply when we return.

-## Security

-Please do not publish security vulnerabilities publicly until we've had a chance to address them.
-All security related issues/patches should be sent directly to [sdsmobilelabs@gmail.com](mailto:sdsmobilelabs@gmail.com) where we will attempt to address them quickly.
-If you're unsure whether something is a security issue or not, then please be cautious and contact us at [sdsmobilelabs@gmail.com](mailto:sdsmobilelabs@gmail.com) first.